A2UI vs. Vercel AI SDK (2026 Edition): Architecture Deep Dive & Selection Guide

 A[Start: I need to build an AI Agent UI] --> B{Do I need Mobile/Native support? <br/>(iOS/Android)}

-B -- Yes --> C[**Must use A2UI**<br/>(Only native cross-platform solution)]
+B -- Yes --> C[**Must use A2UI**<br/>(True native cross-platform rendering)]

-B -- No, Web Only --> D{Is it a high-security industry?<br/>(Finance/Enterprise)}
+B -- No, Web Only --> D{Is it a high-security industry?<br/>(Finance/Enterprise/Healthcare)}

 D -- Yes --> C

-D -- No, I want speed --> E{Is the team full-stack Next.js?}
+D -- No, I want Next.js speed --> E{Is the team React-exclusive?}

-E -- Yes --> F[**Prefer Vercel AI SDK**<br/>(High dev efficiency)]
+E -- Yes --> F[**Prefer Vercel json-render**<br/>(High dev efficiency)]

 E -- No --> G[**Use Vercel SDK to transport A2UI**<br/>(Best flexibility)]